vmware/vks-validated-solutions/F5 BIG-IP Ingress/README.md

-# F5 Ingress VKS Deployment
+# F5 Ingress on VKS Deployment

 This repository contains the example manifests, Helm values, and supporting configuration used in the **F5 BIG-IP Container Ingress Services on vSphere Kubernetes Service** white paper.